HeroBench: A Benchmark for Long-Horizon Planning and Structured Reasoning in Virtual Worlds: Benchmark Task Generation Pipeline

 \paragraph{Task Representation}

 Each task is serialized as a structured JSON object, specifying: target monster or craft item name; equipped and missing items; full character state; environment information (dependencies, required monsters, locations, etc.).
 Prompts for language models are generated from these objects to ensure reproducibility.
 The final dataset contains 844 tasks with difficulty levels ranging from 2 to 97.
 Input prompt lengths vary from 1k to 11k tokens.
 For our experiments, we selected a subset of 180 tasks, divided into 9 difficulty brackets.
 Leveling and noise mechanics can be incorporated on top of the base tasks.
+The benchmark is highly accessible: the environment is fully defined in a single prompt, and all scripts needed to score the agent’s plan are provided.

 \paragraph{Evaluation}